Paresh-Galrani/ContactInfo/README.md

 ```
 npm run serve
 ```
-This will open your browser and run the application on 3002 port.
+This will open your browser and run the application on 3002 port. <br />
 To change the port you can navigate to webpack.config.js and change the port as follows
 ```
 devServer: {